edallanpoe/workshops-data-glance-through-docker/README.md

 # workshops-data-glance-through-docker
 Offer a first approach to the data world by using technologies that have a huge impact in the industry.
-Docker and PySpark
+Docker and PySpark.

-## TODO
-Explicar el Python venv
+This also contains an example of a data pipeline which transforms a GPS trace

 ## Prerequisites
 For more information please refer to the links below: